-The lay Christian is to take his place in the heart of civil society … where he belongs. … They are his peers, his equals... his milieu, he will naturally have an operative concern to build up the earthly city from within … he will also strive to make a contribution to human progress, which is a way of living charity and serving his fellow men…
+Lay Christians are to take their place in the heart of civil society where they belong.
+Those around this person are peers, equals.
+In this milieu, the Christain will naturally have an operative concern to build up the earthly city from within and will also strive to make a contribution to human progress, which is a way of living charity and serving our fellow men

-… he will avoid doing, saying or wearing anything that might suggest he has come from another planet.
-He will not place a holy water font in his office nor wear a visible cross or scapular or a T-shirt announcing 10 good reasons for being Catholic.
-He will not say God Bless whenever he takes leave of someone.
 People who do these things are courageous and devout and truly believe that by doing so they are giving an effective witness to their Faith.
 However, we would contend that this kind of external witness in a university or professional milieu is not effective.
 It is once again an imitation of the religious spirituality, which is public.
 By doing this Christians marginalize themselves and they de facto withdraw themselves from that battle to evangelize the society and the culture from within, which is the specific role of the laity.
-With the best of intentions they abandon that secularity proper to their condition as lay persons…
+With the best of intentions they abandon that secularity proper to their condition as lay persons.

-…even though it takes courage to give … public witness, the bottom line is that the lay person who does this is unwittingly escaping from the more difficult task of doing a far more effective though less spectacular apostolate.
-He may succeed in engaging some people in dialogue about the Faith, but never as one more among his colleagues.
+Even though it takes courage to give public witness, the bottom line is that the lay person who does this is unwittingly escaping from the more difficult task of doing a far more effective though less spectacular apostolate.
+This person may succeed in engaging some people in dialogue about the Faith, but never as one more among his colleagues.

-… If he enters a new environment and comes on strong from the beginning through the use of external signs (“here is where I stand, so watch out”) he will turn off many people whom he might otherwise have been able to help …
+If a Christian enters a new environment and comes on strong from the beginning through the use of external signs (“here is where I stand, so watch out”) they will turn off many people whom they might otherwise have been able to help.

-There is a deeply rooted prejudice … that people who take their faith seriously do so as a sort of escape because they cannot succeed in the real world.
+There is a deeply rooted prejudice in the secular world, that people who take their faith seriously do so as a sort of escape because they cannot succeed in the real world.
 A successful professional who also takes his faith seriously is seen as a rare exception.
 Christians have to overcome that prejudice, not by externals (since this will only reinforce the prejudice that men of faith are strange) but by living their faith with naturalness.

-How will the Christian who has this lay mentality stand out?
-He will be the friendliest person, always cheerful, serene, optimistic and in a good mood.
-He will be the one who is most sensitive to the needs of others, with a great spirit of service, generous, patient and understanding with everyone.
-He will be one who works hard and well, is temperate and sober in his conduct, one who lives a refined and exquisite chastity which is noticed.
-He will be loyal to his employer, to his friends and to everyone, never speaking badly about anyone who is not present.
-He is someone who is not vain and does not boast.
-He will be known as a man of character, one who is principled, standing up for what he believes in without being belligerent, abrasive or aggressive, but without compromising.
+This Christian will be the friendliest person, always cheerful, serene, optimistic and in a good mood.
+THis person will be the one who is most sensitive to the needs of others, with a great spirit of service, generous, patient and understanding with everyone.
+This person will be one who works hard and well, is temperate and sober in his conduct, one who lives a refined and exquisite chastity which is noticed.
+A Christian will be loyal to his employer, to his friends and to everyone, never speaking badly about anyone who is not present.
+This person is not vain and does not boast.
+THey will be known as a person of character, one who is principled, standing up for what he or she believes in without being belligerent, abrasive or aggressive, but without compromising.
 And it is precisely the good example that the Christian gives in living these virtues that will lead others to be attracted to the Faith.

-… He fits right into his milieu, but he does not partake in conduct he considers inappropriate… this is not secrecy.
-By acting in this way the Christian is not hiding anything.
-He is simply living out his Christian vocation with naturalness and a secular outlook…
+A properly adjusted lay Christian fits right into their milieu, but does not partake in conduct he or she considers inappropriate.
+This is not secrecy; by acting in this way the Christian is not hiding anything.
+He is simply living out his Christian vocation with naturalness and a secular outlook.< p>

 When the defense of truth is at stake, how can one desire neither to displease God nor to clash with one’s surroundings?
 These two things are opposed: it is either one or the other!
 The sacrifice has to be a holocaust where everything is burned up, even the thought: “what will they say?”, even what we call our reputation.
 (Saint Josemaria Escriva, Furrow, n.
 34).